By: HISTORY.com Editors

 Battle of Stalingrad: August 23, 1942 to February 2, 1943

-In a conflict that marks the war's outcome tipping in the favor of the Allies, the Red Army defends the Russian city of Stalingrad from German attack, bringing an end to the Axis's eastern Europe advances and handing it its first decisive defeat.
-One of the longest, biggest and deadliest battles of the war, it ends with close to 2 million casualties, including civilians, with brutal winter weather and a Russian blockade causing many Germans to starve to death.
+In a conflict that marks the war's outcome tipping in the favor of the Allies, the Red Army defends the Russian city of Stalingrad from German attack, bringing an end to the Axis's eastern Europe advances and handing Germany its first decisive defeat.

 Operation Torch: November 8-16, 1942

-The Allies invade French North Africa in an attempt to draw the Axis away from Soviet attacks on the Eastern Front and gain control of the Mediterranean shipping lanes.
+The Allies invade French North Africa in an attempt to draw the Axis away from Soviet attacks on the Eastern Front and gain control of Mediterranean shipping lanes.
 Gen. Dwight D. Eisenhower leads attacks on Oran, Algiers and Casablanca before advancing on Tunis and causing the Vichy French to realign with the Allies.
-The victory is touted by Winston Churchill as the "end of the beginning."
+The Allied victory is touted by Winston Churchill as the "end of the beginning."

 Battle of Kursk: July 5 to August 23, 1943